PackardGit/InterviewMe/README.md

 # InterviewMe
-My Personal Site with AI assistant with wich You can conduct a virtual interview
+My Personal Site with AI assistant with whom You can conduct a virtual interview